RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 and we find that she had
 unequivocally and intentionally
-committed herself to appear in the production long before day on which it was intended that the finalized agreement with her corporation would be signed.
+committed herself to appear in the production long before the day on which it was intended that the finalized agreement with her corporation would be signed.

 First,